 So you’re looking for a quality ukulele?
 Well you’ve come to the right place.
 This in-depth ukulele buyer’s guide goes over the different types, brands and models of ukuleles so you can wade through the sea of choices.

->

-> The ukulele first appeared in the 1800s and has grown more popular in recent years as a wide variety of artists have added the ukulele sound to their music.
-It's a great first instrument because it’s relatively easy to learn and play.
+The ukulele has grown more and more popular in recent years as a wide variety of artists have added the ukulele sound to their music.
+It’s a great first instrument because it’s relatively easy to learn and play.
 But if you’re an experienced musician it’s also a great way to expand your musical horizons.

->

-> - Read More: 37 Easy Ukulele Songs You Can Learn Today
+- Read More: 37 Easy Ukulele Songs You Can Learn Today

 If you’re looking for a good ukulele, there are plenty of models to choose from in all different sizes and types, from cheap plastic toy models to expensive solid wood options.
 But with all the options out there, finding the best sounding ukulele can be a challenge.

 Whether you are new to the ukulele or you are an experienced player who is looking to upgrade your instrument, this article will help you find the perfect ukulele to fit both your interest level and budget.

 There are several different sizes of ukuleles to choose from, and each has its own strengths and unique tone.
 Below is a description of each type of ukulele, as well as our top picks for each.